How to use day-level diagnostics

 • Backload

-• start with Max fatigue (cumFI) or Load for a broad “which day is hardest?” view
+• start with Max fatigue (cumFI) or Load to find the peak day

 • switch to Time if the day may simply be too long